 Interxion CEO David Ruberg says LON3 provides access to over 90 connectivity providers, which includes private network access to Microsoft Azure, Amazon Web Services and CityCloud, BT's IP network.

-“LON3 is the latest expansion in a year that has seen Interxion open and expand multiple data centres across Europe,” says Ruberg.
+“LON3 is the latest expansion in a year that has seen Interxion open and expand multiple data centers across Europe,” says Ruberg.

 “One of the critical drivers in our success is the way we partner with our customers.
-In London, financial services is a very strong community where participants derive great value from being located in close proximity to one another within our data centres and all of our customers benefit from the strong communities of interest we have developed in the connectivity segment.”
+In London, financial services is a very strong community where participants derive great value from being located in close proximity to one another within our data centers and all of our customers benefit from the strong communities of interest we have developed in the connectivity segment.